Karuppasamy Pandian

-V. Karuppasamy Pandian is an Indian politician and a former Member of the Legislative Assembly in Tamil Nadu.
-He is currently one of the prominent leader of the anna Dravida Munnetra Kazhagam (ADMK) party in Tirunelveli district.
+V. Karuppasamy Pandian (1 July 1947 – 26 March 2025) was an Indian politician and a former Member of the Legislative Assembly in Tamil Nadu.
+He served as the Organising Secretary of the All India Anna Dravida Munnetra Kazhagam (AIADMK) from 2020 until his death in 2025.
+A senior leader from Tirunelveli district, he was known for his long-standing association with the party and his role in its organisational structure.

 Career

-Pandian was a supporter of AIADMK founder and former Chief Minister, M. G. Ramachandran.
+Pandian was a supporter of All India Anna Dravida Munnetra Kazhagam (AIADMK) founder and former Chief Minister, M. G. Ramachandran.
 Both Ramachandran and party general secretary Jayalalithaa appointed him to various party roles from 1972, culminating in him becoming deputy general secretary of the party in 1996.

 Pandian was elected to the Tamil Nadu Legislative Assembly as an AIADMK candidate from Alangulam constituency in the 1977 elections.
 He was re-elected, this time from the Palayamkottai constituency, in the 1980 elections.

 In 2000, Pandian was expelled from the AIADMK by Jayalalithaa.
 He joined the rival Dravida Munnetra Kazhagam (DMK) on 2 May 2000, was given various posts by that party and had hopes of obtaining a state-level post within it.
 In the 2006 elections, he was successful in contesting as a DMK candidate in the Tenkasi constituency.